-Information showing our derivative trading portfolio over the reporting period on the basis of the notional principal and the fair value of all derivatives can be found on pages 164 and 165 in Investec Bank Limited's 2016 annual report.
+Information showing our derivative trading portfolio over the reporting period on the basis of the notional principal and the fair value of all derivatives can be found on page 169 in Investec Limited's 2016 annual report.

 The notional principal indicates our activity in the derivatives market and represents the aggregate size of total outstanding contracts at year end.
 The fair value of a derivative financial instrument represents the present value of the positive or negative cash flows which would have occurred had we closed out the rights and obligations arising from that instrument in an orderly market transaction at year end.
 Both these amounts reflect only derivatives exposure and exclude the value of the physical financial instruments used to hedge these positions.